 We'll see if it works.
 Who knows, maybe the number of infections will rise a little again.
 Next week will be exciting.
 After all, it is flu season and we still do nothing at all about ventilation and various other forms of (preventive) self-protection, so an increase should actually be possible, even if the superspread events are exclusively reserved for nursing homes.

-What we do in any case not We know that exactly, I've described that before.
-If we were to do that, the third wave would never happen and seasonal mortality would be halved...
+What we do in any case not have to do, we know that exactly, I have described that before.
+If we did that, the third wave would never happen and seasonal deaths would be halved...